cgcai/nus-ivle-video-downloader/README.md

 ## Known Issues
 This is a hack.
 We don't handle errors.

+## Why does the downloaded file only have audio?
+Probably the fault of the webcast.
+(This is why you should actually attend lectures.)

 ## Why Selenium?
 Because IVLE's media server uses JavaScript to create the `<video>` tag.